 NeuroSpeculative AfroFeminism is a transmedia exploration of black women and the roles they play in technology, society and culture—including speculative products, immersive experiences and neurocognitive impact research.
 Using fashion, cosmetics and the economy of beauty as entry points, the project illuminates issues of privacy, transparency, identity and perception.

 HyperFace is a new kind of camouflage that aims to reduce the confidence score of facial detection and recognition by providing false faces that distract computer vision algorithms.
 HyperFace development began in 2013 and was first presented at 33c3 in Hamburg, Germany on December 30th, 2016.
 HyperFace will launch as a textile print at Sundance Film Festival on January 16, 2017.

 Together HyperFace and NeuroSpeculative AfroFeminism will explore an Afrocentric countersurveillance aesthetic.

 HyperFace works by providing maximally activated false faces based on ideal algorithmic representations of a human face.
 These maximal activations are targeted for specific algorithms.
 The prototype above is specific to OpenCV’s default frontalface profile.
-Other patterns target convolutional nueral networks and HoG/SVM detectors.
-The technical concept is an extension of earlier work on CV Dazzle.
-The difference between the two projects is that HyperFace aims to alter the surrounding area (ground) while CV Dazzle targets the facial area (figure).
-In camouflage, the objective is often to minimize the difference between figure and ground.
-HyperFace reduces the confidence score of the true face (figure) by redirecting more attention to the nearby false face regions (ground).
+Other patterns can target convolutional neural networks or HoG/SVM-based edge detectors.